Article I – Name

 organizational/organizational-sponsored functions and events.
 The

-cost of the Club insurance will be provided as part of the Club
+cost of the Club insurance will be included as part of the Club

 Section 2: Policy Requirements.
 Members will be required to